-Get to know the entrepreneurs behind French menswear e-commerce brand The Nines and have a look inside one of their brick-and-mortar boutiques in Paris.
+Get to know the entrepreneurs behind French menswear e-commerce brand The Nines Paris and have a look inside one of their brick-and-mortar boutiques in Paris.
 Find out why they are one of Modern Fellows’ favorite sources of slim neckties, bow ties, unique cuff links, colorful socks and more.

 Friends Erwan Desvignes et Renaud Martel met in Sweden and opened up their first online portal, House of Cufflinks, back in 2008.

 Bouncing from Sweden to India to Italy — where they found their first necktie supplier on the shores of Lake Como in 2009 — and finally to France, they opened additional e-commerce sites for belts and neckties — and then began to explore making shirts.
-Soon they wound up with multiple silos for their growing menswear collection, including separate websites for House of Ties (Maison del La Cravate), House of Shirts, Cufflinks Shop, House of Socks and the Belt Factory.
+Soon they wound up with multiple silos for their growing menswear collection, including separate websites and branding for House of Ties (Maison del La Cravate), House of Shirts, Cufflinks Shop, House of Socks and the Belt Factory.

 They concluded it would be better to construct an overall brand to unite their various men’s clothing and accessory lines.
 Inspired by the phrase “dressed to the nines,” the two began a rebranding campaign under a new master brand The Nines.

 The company has ramped up its efforts to unify communications and branding around “the Nines.”
 In 2019, they eliminated the separate websites that had existed for their sub-brands.
 Today, all of the product categories that were once found across these separate brands are now housed at the Nines’ website:

 - House of Ties (Maison del La Cravate) neckties can be found in the Nines neckties section.